noi-techpark/mail-dispatcher/README.md

 Although not strictly necessary, it is advised to setup the Sender Policy Framework (SPF) for the associated domains so that the recipient's email server can verify and validate the incoming emails.
 [This page](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/spf.html) describes how to setup the necessary DNS TXT records for authenticating AWS SES's servers to send emails for your domains.

+### Setup DKIM

+If you want to send emails signed with a DKIM cryptographic key, then you have to enable the configuration property `aws.dkimEnabled`.

+Running the `setup` command will output all DNS settings necessary for the DKIM signing to work correctly.

+If the DKIM settings have been correctly detected and verified by AWS SES, then this feature will be enabled only during the `deploy` phase and won't be enabled automatically.

 ## Usage

 The `mail-dispatcher` executable provides multiple sub-commands, namely